theartusz/toolbox-reference-angular/README.md

 The project is using the CSS-framework **Bootsrap 4**.

-The following boilerplate was mainly created using Angular Cli.
-It is suggested to use the CLI when creating a new project and use this project more as an reference.
+The following boilerplate was mainly created using the **Angular CLI**.
+It is recommended to use the CLI when creating new projects and use this project more as a reference.
-If you decide to clone this project and make changes, it is suggested to use the commands integrated in the cli to create new components, modules, services etc.
+If you decide to clone this project and make changes, it is still recommended to use the commands integrated in the CLI, to create new components, modules, services etc.
-The relevant files will then be imported, created and imported in the correct modules etc.
+The relevant files will then be imported, created and imported in the correct modules etc. This will help ensuring correct style and folder structure.

 ## Content